-Arthur Deschamps briefly describes his childhood experiences ranching and attending school.
-He discusses attending the University of Montana during the 1930s and mentions UM professors for whom he had a great deal of respect including H. G. Merriam, Paul Phillips Rufus Coleman.
-He talks campus life during the time and describes campus activities, campus buildings and the role of the student organization the Bear Paws which regulated student behavior and dress.
+Arthur Deschamps discusses attending the University of Montana (UM) during the 1930s and mentions professors such as H. G. Merriam, Paul Phillips and Rufus Coleman, for whom he had a great deal of respect including.
+He describes campus activities, campus buildings, and the role of the Bear Paws, a student organization that regulated student behavior and dress.
 Deschamps recalls the student unrest on campus during the Vietnam War era and President Robert Pantzer’s role in minimizing campus conflicts.
-He concludes by discussing his involvement with the volunteer organization Friends of the Library.
+He concludes by discussing his involvement with the volunteer organization, Friends of the Library.

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 OH 270-015, 016

 2 sound cassettes (2:00:00 min.) analog + 1 transcript (16 p.: 28 cm.)